 Now that you have an account, we need to know about your app(s) that will be using our services.
 To that end, you must register each application.
-We use the term client to refer to an application (like OAuth 2.0 does).
+We use the term application to refer to an application (like OAuth 2.0 does).

 q8fij2iug0CmgPLfTfG1tZGdTQyGaTUA).
 It cannot be modified and you will be using it in your application's code when you call Auth0 APIs.

 Another important piece of information is the Client Secret.
-Think of it as your client's password which must be kept confidential at all times.
+Think of it as your application's password which must be kept confidential at all times.
 If anyone gains access to your Client Secret they can impersonate your application and access protected resources.

 In our example,